JarkkoPar/Godot_PushdownAutomata/README.md

 ## Installation

-Just copy these to your project, and they will be available as nodes and in GDScript.
+Just copy these files to your project, and they will be available as nodes and in GDScript.

 ## What is a stack machine?